galexrt/edenmal.moe/README.md

 # edenmal.moe

+## DEPRECATED

+My new website does not have a comment system at the moment.

 To comment just use the comment form at the bottom of each blog post or checkout the existing [GitHub issues](https://github.com/galexrt/edenmal.moe/labels/blogpost) for ongoing comment threads.